Below is a detailed guide that any aspiring corporate photographer should follow for a successful career.

 2. Work as an apprentice

-After you have successfully finished your classes, you need to practice skills you have learned.
+After you have successfully finished your classes, you need to practice the skills you have learned.
 Since you are still a beginner in the industry, you need the oversight of an experienced corporate photographer.

 Nothing worthwhile comes easy.